Hue Imperial City still retains many architectural works, temples, and palaces with outstanding cultural and architectural values.

-Passing through Ngo Mon gate, you can enjoy a leisure walk along the yard.
+Passing through the Ngo Mon gate, you can enjoy a leisurely walk along the yard.

 4. Truong Lang

-In more than 50 buildings in the Forbidden City, Truong Lang is an auxiliary architecture but has an important role.
+In more than 50 buildings in the Forbidden City, Truong Lang has an auxiliary architecture and an important role.

-It helps to create a diverse architectural complex with a tight layout and counter.
+It helps create a diverse architectural complex with a tight layout and counter.

-It’s also an ideal stop to learn about Hue Cultural Heritage through different angles.
+It’s also an ideal stop to learn about Hue Cultural Heritage from different angles.